ohmyshake/programming-tutorial/book/macos_software/Globus.md

 ## Introduction

 [Globus](https://www.globus.org/) is a secure, reliable **research data management** service.
-It works as a bridge between the remote Endpoint and the local Endpoint:
+It works as a bridge between the remote Endpoint and the local Endpoint.

+With Globus, subscribers can move, share, publish & discover data via a single interface – whether your files live on a supercomputer, lab cluster, tape archive, public cloud or your laptop, you can manage this data from anywhere, using your existing identities, via just a web browser. --- from Globus

 ## Reference